vanadium/website/content/designdocs/vdl-spec.md

 VDL defines its own type and value system, with well-defined semantics.
 The VOM (Vanadium Object Marshalling) protocol defines mappings from values of every VDL type to a wire format.
 The combination of VDL and VOM enables a simple yet powerful mechanism to specify wire protocols.

 ## Specify the API
 Once a common wire format has been established between components, we need an API to access the functionality in our desired programming environment.
-E.g. a JavaScript frontend that needs to invoke methods on a Go backend needs a standard way to access that functionality.
+E.g. an Android Java frontend that needs to invoke methods on a Go backend needs a standard way to access that functionality.

 APIs are specified by compiling VDL to your target environment.
 The VDL compiler converts VDL concepts into idiomatic native constructs in your target environment.

 ## Usage is optional
 The last goal is to ensure the usage of VDL is optional.
 Users have a choice to forgo VDL if it doesn't adequately benefit their usage scenario.
-E.g. two JavaScript components may choose to communicate directly as full-fledged Vanadium components, without using VDL at all.
+E.g. two Android Java components may choose to communicate directly as full-fledged Vanadium components, without using VDL at all.

 # Syntax
 The VDL syntax is based on the Go language, which has a compact and regular grammar.